-Using textures and patterns around your home doesn’t have to cost any more money, it just takes you to open your eyes to what you are looking for and it can be acquired from just about anywhere.
+Using textures and patterns around your home doesn’t have to cost any more money.
+It just takes you to open your eyes to what you are looking for and it can be acquired from just about anywhere.

-Have fun letting opposites attract, and combining different patterns and textures until your space feels exactly how you want it to.
+Have fun letting opposites attract, combining different patterns and textures until your space feels exactly how you want it to.